droefs/HLISA/README.md

 **drag_and_drop**(*source, target*, *addDelayAfterAction=True*)

-Moves the mouse to the source element, holds down the left mouse button, moves the mouse to the target element, releases the mouse button. **Note**: this functionality might not work, [just as in Selenium](https://github.com/SeleniumHQ/selenium/issues/8345).
+Moves the mouse to the source element, holds down the left mouse button, moves the mouse to the target element, releases the mouse button. **Note:** This function is **not** human like because functionality to implement it is missing in Selenium.
+Although clearly not human like, it is still more human like than the normal Selenium *drag_and_drop()* function. **Note**: this functionality might not work, [just as in Selenium](https://github.com/SeleniumHQ/selenium/issues/8345).
 **Arguments:**

 - **source**: the element to drag.